-As far as alternative battery storage options, we recommend the Powerwall, but we’ve also worked with LG Chem and Sonnen’s products.
+As far as alternative battery storage options, we recommend the Powerwall in most situations, but have also worked with LG Chem and Sonnen’s products.
 Pika is another option on the market.
 As a Generac Dealer, we can also offer the PWRcell as a battery storage option.
 This is one of the newer products on the market and we’re excited for the future of battery storage and the potential for more options.
-Check out our guide to Home Battery Storage + Solar PV in 2020 to learn more.
+Check out our guide to Home Battery Storage + Solar PV in 2019 to learn more.

 If it ain’t broke, don’t fix it.
 The Powerall 2 is a solid piece of technology and a market leader in the residential battery storage industry.
-From what we’ve heard, right now there are no plans to launch a new Powerwall 3 product anytime soon.
+From what we’ve seen and heard, right now there are no plans to launch a new Powerwall 3 product anytime soon.
 We acknowledge there’s lots of excitement around Tesla and what they’re doing with many blogs and news articles speculating about a Powerwall 3.
 Right now, what you might be reading about a Powerwall 3 is mostly fan fiction and just speculation.
 As a longstanding Certified Powerwall Installer, you can be sure that as soon as information on a Powerwall 3 is available we’ll put it all right here.
 Until then, much like their vehicles, Tesla is improving the Powerwall 2 through over the air firmware updates.

 While the Powerwall isn’t always the right solution for everyone, for some it’s a great benefit and key to maximizing solar savings — like for those whose utility does not offer net metering.
 Check out how home solar + Powerwall storage is working for one of our awesome Shine Tribe members in his review!

 One of the tangential benefits of the Powerwall is the visibility (thru Tesla for instantaneous, and SolarEdge for longitudinal) to electricity consumption, and learning how to manage your aggregate consumption to solar + Powerwall capacity…